Catholics Should Meditate

 Notice that dhyana’s meaning is solely “meditation.”
 It is not meditation on anything in particular; that meditation is up to you.
 You decide your meditative path.
 To more plainly state this, meditating in yoga does NOT mean that you are meditating on Hindu gods or even the devil as some may argue.

-I covered this idea of meditation and prayer in a previous blog post that you can view here.
+I covered this idea of meditation and prayer in a previous blog post.
 I also refer to the Catechism teaching on meditation.
 Basically, prayer and meditation are very similar but not the same thing.
 In prayer, we invoke the aid and presence of God through words, action, or silence.
-In meditation in the context of what I am discussing here, we focus and devote our attention for our own spirituality.
+In meditation in which I am discussing here, we focus and devote our attention for our own spirituality.

 Catholics are encouraged to meditate because in meditation our focus is any relation to the three forms of God (Father, Son, Holy Spirit).
 Meditating on the mysteries of the rosary are a powerful example of Catholic meditation.
 Mama Mary said that anyone who devotes their full attention to an intention while praying the rosary, she will intercede.
 We can meditate on the Stations of the Cross which is usually practiced around Good Friday.
 There is a great video that you can view here on the 4 Cs of Christian meditation.
 In Father Bartunek’s beliefs, the most effective way to meditation is Concentrate (sound familiar?), Consider, Converse , and Commit.
 Meditation is not just for our Eastern brothers and sisters, it is our Catholic calling.